Svar7769/Svar7769/README.md

 - 👋 Hi, I’m Svar Patel
 - 👀 I’m interested in Python, Java, Web Development, Machine Learning, Image Processing, Data Science and Almost all Latest Tecnology
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently practicing Compititive Coding
-- 💞️ I’m looking to collaborate on Wed Designing and DEvelopment
+- 💞️ I’m looking to collaborate on Wed Designing and Development
 - 📫 How to reach me
       You can reach me at svarpatel7749@gmail.com